arnius88/PythonParsing/README.md

 <img width="50%" alt="image" src="https://github.com/arnius88/PythonParsing/assets/152484037/c12c4c9a-c8cf-4cce-bcf0-08389d8a29e1"><br/>

 The overall purpose of the `for` loop in a Python algorithm like this is to apply specific code statements to all elements in a sequence.
-The `for` keyword starts the `for` loop.
+The `for` keyword opens the loop.
 It is followed by the loop variable `element` and the keyword `in`.
 The keyword `in` indicates to iterate through the sequence `ip_addresses` and assign each value to the loop variable `element`.<br/>

 <h3><p align="center">Remove IP addresses that are on the remove list:</h3>